-- In June 2017, ASD announced the recertification of Microsoft Azure and Office 365 for a greatly expanded set of services for Unclassified DLM information.
+- In June 2017, ASD announced the recertification of Microsoft Azure and Office 365 for a greatly expanded set of services.

-- In April 2018, ASD announced the certification of Azure and Office 365 at the Protected classification.
+- In April 2018, the ACSC announced the certification of Azure and Office 365 at the PROTECTED classification.
 Microsoft is the first and only public cloud provider to achieve this level of certification.

-Their certification provides assurance to public sector customers in government and their partners that Microsoft has appropriate and effective security controls in place for the processing, storage, and transmission of sensitive and official information that holds Dissemination Limiting Markings (DLMs) or is classified at the Protected level.
+The certification of Microsoft’s services helps provide assurance to public sector customers in government and their partners that Microsoft has appropriate and effective security controls in place for the processing, storage, and transmission of DLM and PROTECTED classified information .
 This includes the majority of government, healthcare, and education data in Australia.